- What Dashboards Are and Why They Matter

 Managers usually don’t need complex charts, but a fast answer to a specific question.
 How many unread support requests are waiting right now?
 How much have we spent on marketing this month?
 How many releases have we shipped?

-Pie Chart: For When Breakdown Matters
+Pie and Donut Charts: For When Breakdown Matters

 Sometimes the total number matters less than what it consists of.
 Where is our traffic coming from?
 How are bugs distributed by severity?
 What share of the budget goes to each advertising channel?